 2. Be aware of high-risk situations that add pressure

-Teams experience higher stress when they don't feel that they have personal control, such as in times of crisis.
-Whether it is the Coronavirus pandemic, missing key project milestones, or high staff absenteeism - all add pressure on the team, causing increased stress levels.
+Teams experience higher stress when they don't feel they have personal control, such as in times of crisis.
+The Coronavirus pandemic, missing key project milestones, or high staff absenteeism are all factors that add pressure on teams which causes increased stress levels.
 But, if you're aware of the pressure points, you can arrange extra support.

-If you take on too much work out of fear of saying 'no' that can lead to stress building up.
-If work is piling up, talk to your manager to set your priorities so they can arrange more help if necessary.
+If you take on too much work out of fear of saying 'no', that can lead to a build-up of stress.
+If work is piling up, talk to your manager to set your priorities so they can arrange more help and support if necessary.

-A good work-life balance is essential for your personal wellbeing.
-Remember, if you are working at home, no one expects you to be glued to a keyboard 24-hours a day.
+A good work-life balance is essential for your well-being.
+Remember, if you are working at home, no one expects you to be glued to a keyboard 24 hours a day.
 It's important to keep work and personal time separate.
 Downtime is vital and will help you stay productive.

 Stress will never be far away if you don't meet your deadlines or if you fail to organise your work.
-There are some simple steps you can take to manage your time more effectively, whether you work remotely or on-site.
+You can take some simple steps to manage your time more effectively, whether you work remotely or on-site.
 Prioritise your workload, arranging tasks in terms of deadline and importance.

 Don't let work-related problems build up.
-If you experience anything which contributes to stress at work (such as conflict, bullying or harassment), tell your manager so it can be resolved.
+If you experience anything contributing to stress at work (such as conflict, bullying or harassment), tell your manager so leadership can solve the problem.

-Fast food, alcohol and drugs are not healthy coping mechanisms - they endanger your health and that of your colleagues.
-Instead, make sure that you take regular breaks as this improves your concentration and productivity.
-To wind down, try exercise, family-time or one of your favourite hobbies.
+Fast food, alcohol and drugs are not healthy coping mechanisms - they endanger your health and the health of your colleagues.
+Instead, take regular breaks, improving your concentration and productivity.
+To unwind, try exercise, family time or one of your favourite hobbies.

-8. Use virtual opportunities for socialising and support
+8. Use virtual opportunities for socialising & support

-If you are working away from the office, arrange virtual coffee breaks and hangouts, phone calls and video conferencing.
+If you are working away from the office, arrange virtual coffee breaks, hangouts, phone calls and video conferencing.
 They will allow you to keep benefiting from social interactions and boost knowledge sharing with your team.

 9. If stress affects your ability to do your job, tell someone